Forside

 The shortest possible time from idea to series production is crucial for our customers.

-Therefore and based on the above activities JAI delivers prototypes to our customers.
-Prototypes that are used for functional testing etc. to verify that the design of the developed part works in real life.
+Therefore, and based on the above activities, JAI delivers prototypes to our customers.
+Prototypes are used for functional testing etc. to verify that the design of the developed part works in real life.

 Tools/Moulds